MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 **Solution:** First, check that the device is receiving the correct certificates.
 Open the certificate manager ([Certificate Manager](/hololens/certificate-manager)) and make sure that both the client certificate and the CA certificates are successfully deployed to the device.

-For the client certificate, ensure that it is installed to the “My” store on “Local Machine”.
+For the client certificate, ensure that it is installed to the “My” store on “Local Machine.”

 Also ensure that the certificate is within the validity dates has the expected issuer and EKUs: